ArtemManukyan/extraordinary/README.md

 # It was a lo-o-ong time ago... not really

-## I was doing markup the best I could back than
+## I was doing markup the best I could back then

 ---